SunYuPlus/Hello-World/README.md

 # Hello-World
 A beginning test.
-An interested layman wants to learn how to use this tool.
+An interested layman learns using this tool.